Brighton is a very student-friendly city with lots of facilities for leisure, culture, and education.

 Your years at university are likely to be the most significant of your life.
 They provide an opportunity to set the direction for future life and to figure out who you are and who you are going to be.
 Many people become Christians during their time at university, and being a Christian student presents unique opportunities for spreading the gospel.

-Here are some things that characterize student life at Calvary – many of which are “on hold” until the pandemic is past.
+Here are some things that characterize student life at Calvary – some of which are “on hold” until the pandemic is past.

 - Hospitality.
 Relationships are vital for the growth of any Christian, so we love to make our students feel welcome.
-This certainly involves food, and our students are welcome at the monthly church lunch (normally the second Sunday) and are often invited back to someone’s house on other Sundays.
+This certainly involves food, and students are often invited back to someone’s house on Sundays.

 - Spending time with non-students!
 There is an obvious “family-like” feel to our church, with people of widely different ages and backgrounds mixing together.
 By getting involved in the life of the church, our students receive a healthy exposure to the “real world”: a refreshing break from campus life and excellent preparation for “real life”, which is rumoured to exist after university.